albrat/alexa-avs-sample-app/README.md

  	sudo raspi-config

 Then navigate to SSH, hit Enter and select Enable SSH server.
+Use Tab twice to select Finish, then press Enter to exit.

 ![](assets/ssh_raspi-config.png)
+[TODO - add new screenshots for advanced options and then ssh]

 ### 2.2 - SSH into the Raspberry Pi